Dominic Kinnear

 Dominic Kinnear (born July 26, 1967) is an American soccer coach and former player.
-On January 18, 2022, he was named an assistant coach by FC Cincinnati, his first coaching role since serving as the interim head coach of the LA Galaxy.

 As a player, he began his professional career with Scottish club St Johnstone, and went on to play for several teams in the United States and Mexico, including the San Jose Hawks, San Jose Clash, Tampa Bay Mutiny and Necaxa.
 He also earned 54 caps with the United States national team.

 Kinnear has been involved in coaching MLS teams since 2001.
 His most notable stint was from 2006 to 2014 with the Houston Dynamo, a club he led to MLS Cup in 2006 and again in 2007.

 Youth career

 Kinnear moved to the United States with his family when he was three years old.
 He grew up in Fremont, California, which he considers to be his hometown.
 He began playing youth soccer at the age of five before attending John F. Kennedy High School where he played on the boys' varsity soccer team.
 After graduating from high school, he attended Hartwick College for a single year.
 As a defender, he scored three goals as Hartwick went to the Final Four.